-It was disappointing when Total War: Warhammer was released on Windows with no signs of a Mac version.
+It was disappointing when Total War: Warhammer was released on Windows with no signs of a macOS version.

-Warhammer stays true to the Total War formula and combines a turn-based campaign with real-time battles.
-Except the game dives into fantasy for the first time and includes “gigantic monsters, flying creatures, legendary heroes” and more.
+The game stays true to the Total War formula and combines a turn-based campaign with real-time battles.
+Except the game dives into fantasy for the first time and includes gigantic monsters, flying creatures, legendary heroes and more.

-Aside from a few server issues and bugs, it seems Total War: Warhammer is the real deal.
-Some reviewers call it an “intimidating blend of strategy and fantasy“, while others claim it’s the “best-looking strategy game of all time“.
+Aside from a few server issues and bugs, it seems this is the real deal.
+Most reviewers loved it with some claiming:

 - Processor: Intel 2.0 GHz